mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Start writing MSc paper based on the sphere paper
 - [ ] MSc paper needs to use new simulations
 - [ ] ANSTT presentation.
 PhD week presentation but without the tutorial on spectrometry
-- [ ] Check gain on the 4 Sipm Cs run.
-Do the sum normally.
-Then compare to the sum after shifting them all in L slightly (multiply the pulse trace)

 ## In Progress